Tymotex/JobTracker/README.md

 # SENG2021 project

-This is a web app that scrapes together job postings from major job-hunting platforms like Indeed, Seek, etc. and lets the user track their application for postings they are interested in.
+This is a web app that scrapes together job postings from major job-hunting platforms like Indeed, Monster, etc. and provides automation services for the user to track their application for postings they are interested in.

+### Team AT3K:
+- Arthur Wang
+- Katrina Ding
+- Kaivalya Soman
+- Kelly Zhou
+- Tim Zhang (z5258971)

+## Important information for markers:

 Bootstrapped from <a href="https://flatlogic.com/templates/react-material-admin/demo">this open-source project</a> (MIT Licence).

-## Important information for markers:

 ### Links:
 - <a href="https://seng2021-at3k.netlify.app">Deployed prototype here</a>